jsdclxvi/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why was it called the dark ages?
+Because of all the knights.